 Our verdict – everyone’s a winner in this competition, especially the eaters.
 And, honestly, it’s no skin off our noses who made them first.

-Take a drive up the coast and play on the beach
+Take a drive up the coast on the Pacific Coast Highway (PH1)

 There are plenty of beaches and cool towns up and down the coast of California, and driving about an hour or two north of San Diego will allow you to see a lot of them.
 Stop by one of the public beaches like Huntington Beach for great views of the Pacific Ocean.

-Knott’s Berry Farm is located in Buena Park, so its proximity to Disneyland would make it a great addition to any Southern California family adventure.
+Knott’s Berry Farm is located in Buena Park, CA (also very fun!), so its proximity to Disneyland would make it a great addition to any Southern California family adventure.
 This park is also included as part of the Go San Diego Card giving your family a decent discount on admission if you choose to go that route.
-Check out our partner UnderCover Tourist for pricing on those passes.

 A lot of people include Disneyland in their San Diego trip because Anaheim is less than 2 hours away.
 We felt that Disneyland should be its own trip for our family, just because of the amount of other things we wanted to do in San Diego.
 We did that trip at Thanksgiving and absolutely loved it.
 Disneyland is a must for any Disney lover.